Beach villas on Playa La Boquita, Santiago.

 have been revered as a mentor by younger

-Instead, after over 20 years in the US, rather than try to jump the high hurdles
+Instead, after over 20 years in the US, rather than trying to jump the high hurdles

-blocking his path to remain there--where in all likelihood he would have continued
+blocking his path to remain in America legally--and in all likelihood continue to build

-building companies and creating American jobs--he returned to Mexico with a fortune in cash with which he
+companies and create jobs for people--he returned to Mexico with a fortune in cash.

-bought a slew of rental properties in the towns around his family homestead and built a local bus line from
+He proceeded to buy a slew of rental properties in the towns around his family homestead.
+Then

 We returned to Chebio's shop to find that by some miracle he had the stator we needed in stock.
 It was a